 \subsubsection{Dynamic System Modeling Methods}

-Dynamic system (DS) modeling methods for DT synthesis are the most popular non-neural-network-based method.
-DS modeling methods typically learn transition function for representing the correlation of different frames of DTs using linear or nonlinear dimensionality-reduction algorithms.
-A proper dimensionality-reduction algorithm is hard to design, and it may account for information loss of DT.
-These are the main limitations of DS modeling methods.
-In \cite{doretto2003dynamic}, Doretto et al. proposed a pioneering DS method for DT synthesis using a simple linear dynamic system (LDS) to project the input video frames into lower dimensional space by singular value decomposition (SVD).
-Siddiqi et al. \cite{Siddiqi2007ACG} proposed a stable-LDS (SLDS) based method to add constraints to a relaxed system solution incrementally and to improve stability.
-To better adapt the standard LDS-based method to memory- and computational power-limited devices, Abraham proposed a new DT synthesis with Fourier descriptors (FFT-LDS) \cite{Abraham2005DynamicTW}, which requires far fewer parameters for DT synthesis compared to standard LDS approaches.
+Dynamic system (DS) modeling methods for DT synthesis are the most popular non-neural-network-based methods.
+DS modeling methods typically learn transition functions to represent the correlation between different frames of DTs using linear or nonlinear dimensionality-reduction algorithms.
+However, a proper dimensionality-reduction algorithm is difficult to design, which may lead to the information loss of DT.
+This is the main limitation of DS modeling methods.
+In \cite{doretto2003dynamic}, Doretto et al. proposed a pioneering DS method for DT synthesis using a simple linear dynamic system (LDS) to project the input video frames into lower-dimensional space by SVD.
+Siddiqi et al. \cite{Siddiqi2007ACG} proposed a stable-LDS (SLDS) based method to incrementally add constraints to a relaxed system solution and to improve stability.
+To better adapt the standard LDS-based method to devices with limited memory and computational power, Abraham proposed a new DT synthesis with Fourier descriptors (FFT-LDS) \cite{Abraham2005DynamicTW}, which requires far fewer parameters compared to standard LDS approaches.
 In \cite{Chan2007ClassifyingVW}, Chain and Vasconcelos introduced a new method (Kernel-DT) for DT synthesis using kernel principal component analysis (KPCA) to learn a nonlinear observation function.
-There is an essential problem existing in the aforementioned DS modeling methods, in which the column vector dimension of the unfolded frame is often too large compared to the number of given texture frames.
+However, the aforementioned DS modeling method faces the fundamental problem in that the column vector dimension of the unfolded frame is often too large compared to the number of given texture frames.
 To address this problem, the kernel principal component regression (KPCR) method was proposed for DT synthesis by You \cite{you2016kernel}.